 3.2.1 Pre-incubation versus equilibrium respiration ∆14C-CO2

-Despite the significant differences in respiration, and in contrast to hypothesis 1, we did not observe significant differences between ∆14C-CO2 respired during the pre-incubation period and ∆14C-CO2 respired during the equilibrium respiration period: either for the air-dry + storage treatment or for the air-dry treatment alone (Fig. 3).
+Despite the significant differences in respiration rates, and in contrast to hypothesis 1, we did not observe significant differences between ∆14C-CO2 respired during the pre-incubation period and ∆14C-CO2 respired during the equilibrium respiration period: neither for the air-dry + storage treatment nor for the air-dry treatment alone (Fig. 3).
 The interaction with land use was not significant nor was the interaction with experiment, so all data were pooled for statistical analysis.

 3.2.2 Equilibrium respiration (Experiments 1 and 2)

 Note the one outlier (forest, control) for which the pre-incubation CO2 was substantially depleted relative to equilibrium period respiration.
 However, even when this outlier was included in the statistical analysis, the difference between pre-incubation ∆14C-CO2 and equilibrium ∆14C-CO2 was not significant.
-Due to lower respiration rates during pre-incubation only three of the six forest samples in Experiment 1 generated enough CO2 to measure radiocarbon, and additionally, it was not possible to compare pre-incubation and equilibrium respiration ∆14C-CO2 for the control samples in Experiment 1 as pre-incubation ∆14C-CO2 was not measured for these samples in 2011.
+Due to lower respiration rates during pre-incubation only three of the six forest samples in Experiment 1 generated enough CO2 to measure radiocarbon.
+In addition, it was not possible to compare pre-incubation and equilibrium respiration ∆14C-CO2 for the control samples in Experiment 1 as pre-incubation ∆14C-CO2 was not measured for these samples in 2011.

 3.2.3 Treatment effects on observed equilibrium period 14C-CO2